Ranking The Best New Shows On Netflix You Can Stream Right Now

-For the weekend of Jan.
-27, Streamline recommends “Black Mirror” in the top Netflix spot for the fourth time.
+For the weekend of Feb.
+3, Streamline recommends “The End of the F***ing World” in the top Netflix spot for the first time.

-As previously mentioned, the end-of-year holiday season is typically the most popular time for streaming services, and Netflix seemed to plan its release schedule accordingly.
-Netflix has certainly had some great shows this January, but none of the scripted content could really be considered high-profile.
+Since its January debut in the United States, the show has become an unexpected hit.
+The subject matter might be a bit controversial, but this show seems to have a mass appeal.
+Streamline recently called the show the best Netflix show of January.

 What’s New This Week